isabella232/ios-contact-picker/readme.md

 pod install
 ```

-After this, you’ll see an XCode workspace file with the extension “.xcworkspace”.
+After this, you’ll see an XCode workspace file with the extension “**.xcworkspace**”.
 We’ll need to work out of that file from now on instead of our project file.
 That way, all of our app’s components will work together in harmony.

 If you aren’t familiar with the default Master-Detail Application template, build and run to play around with the app.
 You can see that we populate a table using the plus button, and can select an entry to see a detailed view.